 An effective strategic plan requires that you understand the most important goal in the business and how to achieve it focusing on strategies and key business levers.
 A robust strategic planning process will peel back the layers to find the strategic and operating gaps that exist in the company.
 Once those are understood, leaders will find that business processes, organizational capabilities, market forces, and many other things stand in the way.
 Strategies and tactics which address the things standing in the way define the dots that need to be connected.

-Take a look at the Group50 strategic planning process and ask yourself if your strategic planning and strategic execution processes are robust enough.
-If not, feel free to call me to discuss.
+Take a look at the Group50® Strategic Planning 5.0™ process and ask yourself if your strategic planning and strategic execution processes are robust enough.
+If not, take a look at Group50’s Strategic Planning 5.0™ Playbook.
+Feel free to call me to discuss at (909) 949-9083, drop me a line at firstname.lastname@example.org or request more information here.

 Again, wishing you and your family a safe and Happy Thanksgiving.